Words used in the present tense shall include the future tense.

 - An alternative development method wherein structures are arranged in closely related groups, reducing lot sizes, preserving land for open space and permitting innovative site design.

-- The placement or installation of new wireless telecommunication
+- The placement or installation of a new wireless communication

-facilities on previously approved and constructed wireless support
+facility on previously approved and constructed wireless support structures,

-structures, including self-supporting or guyed monopoles and towers,
+including self-supporting or guyed monopoles and towers, electrical

-electrical transmission towers, water towers or any other structure
+transmission towers, water towers or any other structure not classified

-not classified as a wireless support structure that can support the
+as a wireless support structure that can support the placement or

 - COMMERCIAL CAMPGROUND